-Pick up a processed food package and look first at the Nutrition Facts label, for example, Lower Sugar Instant Oatmeal.
-One serving equals one packet.
-Now scan down to where it lists the amount of Total Carbohydrate.
-Underneath Carbohydrate the amount of Fiber and Sugar is listed.
+Pick up a processed food package and look first at the Nutrition Facts label.
+For example, check out Lower-Sugar Instant Oatmeal.
+One serving size equals one packet.
+Now scan down to the heading “Total Carbohydrate.”
+Below the “Total Carbohydrate” heading, the number of grams of fiber and the number of grams of sugar is listed.
 One packet of the oatmeal has four grams of sugar.
 Now the question is, “What type of sugar?”

-Another point to remember is that different brands of oatmeal or granola bars may contain different types and amounts of sugar, so it is important to constantly read food labels and compare products.
+Another point to remember is that different brands of oatmeal or granola bars may contain different types and amounts of sugar, so it’s important to constantly read food labels and compare products.
 Manufacturers often change the types of sugars they use based on the changing costs and availability of ingredients.
 So, remember to recheck labels often.

-For more help with dietary sucrose avoidance, speak to a registered dietitian. #💩
+For more help with dietary sucrose avoidance, speak to a registered dietitian.